DSuveges/KindleReviews/README.md

 ## Motivation

 I love to read and I love my Kindle e-book reader.
-I really think that electronic books have revolutionize reading.
-As over the years, I bought around ten devices for family and friends as gifts, and I saw how dramatic developments occured.
-It is almost quite impossible to find any space for further developments.
-I was courious how the opinion of customers have changed over time and over the these striking developments.
+I really think that electronic books have revolutionized reading.
+Over the years I bought around ten devices for family and friends as gifts, and I saw how dramatic developments occured.
+I was courious how the opinion of customers have changed over time and over these major developments.

-On the other hand answering this question provided me a great opportunity to get an exposure to python and its powerful libraries: pandas, numpy and matplotlib.
+Furthermore, answering this question provided me a great opportunity to get an exposure to python and its powerful libraries: pandas, numpy and matplotlib.

 ### Source data